mo-atiff/Stocks-Price-Predictions/README.md

 1. Obtain a Tiingo API key by signing up at [Tiingo](https://www.tiingo.com/).
 2. Open the config.py file and replace the API_KEY value with your Tiingo API key.
 3. Run the application:

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.